Poppy milk

-Poppy milk (aguonų pienas) is a traditional Lithuanian drink or soup, one of the 12-dish Christmas Eve supper Kūčios.
+Poppy milk (aguonų pienas; aguonpienis) is a traditional Lithuanian drink or soup, one of the 12-dish Christmas Eve supper Kūčios.
 Usually it is eaten together with kūčiukai, another traditional Lithuanian Christmas Eve dish.
 It is also an ingredient in Kutia, a meal served during a traditional Ukrainian Christmas Eve feast.
 This drink is considered a dessert.

 Preparation

 To make poppy milk, one or two glasses of poppy seeds are needed.
 The poppy seeds are soaked in some hot water for a day or so, changing the water over time, until the seeds become soft.
 Then the poppy seeds are crushed in a food processor (or traditionally with a pestle in a mortar), until a white liquid comes out.
 Some cold water is added (preferably water that has been boiled, and cooled), and the poppy seeds are strained and crushed once more.
 This process is repeated several times in order to get a good poppy milk concentrate.
 Then, the poppy milk concentrate is diluted with some cold boiled water (the quantity of the water used, is a matter of taste, and certain family preferences, but the flavor of the poppy seeds should be pronounced).
 Finally, some sugar or honey is added to sweeten the poppy seed milk.